 PPMM health care teams are now using a digital analytical tool that allows providers to view and assess many aspects of population health, targeted specifically for our patients.
 Providers can quickly collect crucial health data based on where patients live, their age, their most recent infection-screening, and other indicators that may put them in risk groups for threats to their health.

-When we have this information, we can find out immediately how our patients are doing, we can do studies on health trends of patient groups, and we can close gaps in care, such as making sure we see patients whose breast cancer-screening is overdue.
+When we have this information, we can find out immediately how our patients are doing, conduct studies on health trends of patient groups, and close gaps in care, such as making sure that patients’ cancer-screenings are up to date.

 Tests for sexually transmitted infections (STI)